 - To place among the top 1% of 5K runners in the U.S., you would have to finish faster than 18 minutes and 24 seconds, according to RunRepeat.

 - To place among the top 10% of 5K runners in the U.S., you would need to finish faster than 24 minutes.

-- 5K runners around the world have the slowest average pace per mile, as this is the most common beginner-level race, according to the IIRM.
+- 5K runners around the world have the slowest average pace per mile, or mile split, as this is the most common beginner-level race, according to the IIRM.

 - Average 5K race times have gradually slowed down, according to RunRepeat.

 - The average men's 5K pace has slowed by 15.9% since 2009.